explodecomputer/pelotas_2015/gwas/README.md

 		R --no-save --args ../results/geno < summary_stats.R

 Use WinSCP to download these graphs to your local computer to view them.
+They are:

+- `../images/unclean_maf.pdf`
+- `../images/unclean_maf2.pdf`
+- `../images/unclean_hwe.png`

 ### Exercise 3